Contact

 Color Theory - Introduction

-Color theory is a quite complex topic which is covered by several scientific disciplines.
+Color theory is quite a complex topic which is covered by several scientific disciplines.
 One difficulty of getting a better understanding of color is the different perspectives these disciplines take to approach their object of research.
-This means you can find lots of information about color theory but the different perspectives of the respective authors might be confusing instead of adding to a better understanding.
+This means you can find a lot of material about color theory but the different perspectives of the respective authors might be confusing instead of adding to a better understanding.
 So let's start with a list of disciplines which cover color theory to prevent some possible confusion upfront.

 Perspectives on Color I